-2. ✓ Twitter stores all its users' profiles in a database.
-Look for a ✓ Twitter account named "SEAMEO INNOTECH" by tapping it into the Search Twitter field.
-Tap Q then type the username from among the results.
-This will take you to SEAMEO INNOTECH's ✓ Twitter account.
+2. Twitter stores all its users' profiles in a database.
+Look for a Twitter account named "SEAMEO INNOTECH" by tapping it into the Search Twitter field.
+Tap then type the username from among the results.
+This will take you to SEAMEO INNOTECH's Twitter account.

 3. Tap the button Follow.
-Note that the button changed into C Following.
+Note that the button changed into Following.
 That means you successfully followed SEAMEO INNOTECH.

-4. If, for whatever reason, you no longer wish to follow an account, just visit the owner's profile and tap Following, and then tap SX Unfollow.
-It will change back into Follow.
+4. If, for whatever reason, you no longer wish to follow an account, just visit the owner's profile and tap Following.
+A message box will pop-up to ask if you want to "stop following" the account.
+Confirm your decision by tapping YES.
+Note that the button changes back to Follow.
 That means you successfully unfollowed that specific Twitter account.

 5. Congratulations!
-You now know how to follow and unfollow someone on Twitter using your Apple mobile device.
+You now know how to follow and unfollow someone on Twitter using an Android mobile device.